CMurtagh-LGTM/CMurtagh-LGTM.github.io/_posts/2025-05-22-Turnip-Fodder.md

 I started with a zenithal prime of
 Vallejo Negro and Gris spray primers.

 ![Here](/assets/images/turnip28/fodder1/turnip_close.jpg)
-is a closeup of a model so you can get an idea of what I'm talking about beloweach.
+A close-up of a model so you can get an idea of what I'm talking about below.

 ### Metal